 Also, make sure you walk along a lovely Walton Street, parallel to Brompton Road.
 Somehow it feels different than the rest of the area.

 If you want to be amazed, go and see the Michelin House on Fulham Road.
 It’s Michelin’s former tyre depot and company’s first permanent UK headquarters – who would have thought there was a factory on Fulham Road?!
 Building opened in 1911 and designed by one of Michelin’s employees.
 What makes it a pleasure to look at are the stained windows based on Michelin advertisements of the time.
 There’re also some painted tiles, if you step inside.

 Nowadays, it houses sir Terence Conran’s shop and restaurant and offices of Octopus Publishing.

-Feeling inspired after reading this post?
-Are you ready to explore South Kensington and its surrounding areas?
-Share your favourite places in the comments or pop in your email address below to download a map and the list of places mentioned in here to do your own walk.
+Share your favourite places in South Kensington in the comments or pop in your email address below to download unique list of 35 places across London.

 If you would like to see more pictures from South Kensington, follow me on Instagram.

 For more walking inspiration and events, check my Twitter.

 *Yes, I ask you to give me your email address but I won’t send you any unwanted emails.
 Having your email address will help me to show those who can support the development of this blog that there are people reading it.
 As a result, I’ll be able to make this blog better and filled with even more inspiration for your walks.
 And you can unsubscribe at any time.